al-martyn1/qwt_windows_build_scripts/README.md

     Toolset                 - mingw73, mingw81, msvc2017 or msvc2019
     Platform                - x86 or x64
-    Configuration           - x86 or x64
+    Configuration           - Debug or Release
     DeployDestinationPath   - may be empty, in this case current dir will be used ('.' path)